cornell-ece5745/ece5745-S01-front-end/docs/index.md

 course webpage](http://www.csl.cornell.edu/courses/ece5745/syndocs).
 The
 username/password was distributed during lecture.

+The first step is to start MobaXterm.
+From the _Start_ menu, choose _MobaXterm Educational Edition > MobaXterm Educational Edition_.
+Then double click on _ecelinux.ece.cornell.edu_ under _Saved sessions_ in MobaXterm.
+Log in using your NetID and password.
+Click _Yes_ when asked if you want to save your password.
+This will make it easier to open multiple terminals if you need to.

-The first step is to source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.
+Once you are at the `ecelinux` prompt, source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.

     % source setup-ece5745.sh
     % mkdir $HOME/ece5745